namhyung/uftrace/doc/uftrace-report.md

 :   Do not account functions which run under the time threshold.
 If some functions explicitly have the 'trace' trigger applied, those are always accounted regardless of execution time.

 \--tid=*TID*[,*TID*,...]
 :   Only print functions called by the given threads.
 To see the list of threads in the data file, you can use `uftrace report --threads` or `uftrace info`.
+This option can also be used more than once.

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.